cmu-csd-phd/csd-blog/website/content/2024/udf-outlining.md

 # Background

 SQL is the defacto query language for interacting with databases.
-Since SQL is a declarative programming language, users express the intended result of their query rather than the concrete procedural steps to produce the query result.
+Since SQL is declarative, users express the intended result of their query rather than the concrete procedural steps to produce the query result.
 Database management systems (DBMSs) find fast execution strategies for SQL queries using a component called the query optimizer.
 The optimizer's task is to search the space of equivalent query plans (specific procedural strategies to retrieve the result of a query) and select the plan with the lowest estimated runtime cost.
 After decades of research on query optimization, database systems have become remarkably effective at optimizing SQL queries.

 ![Figure 1: Query Optimizer.](optimizer.png)
 <p style="text-align: left;">